fogWraith/VesperNet-Crossbridge/INSTALL.md

    "device": "COM3"
    ```

-4. Configure your vintage computer or emulator to use the other port (e.g., COM4)
+4. Configure your vintage hardware or emulator to use the other port (e.g., COM4)

 5. Run the bridge with modem emulation enabled:
    ```cmd
    python crossbridge.py -e
    ```

-6. Your vintage computer can now dial using standard AT commands (e.g., `ATDT`)
+6. Your vintage hardware can now dial using standard AT commands (e.g., `ATDT`)

-## Connecting Physical Vintage Computers
+## Connecting Physical Vintage Hardware

 ### Hardware Requirements